 South Korea experienced local-currency revenue growth of 8% for the three-month period ended March 31, 2012, compared to the same period in 2011.
 This revenue increase reflects continued distributor growth and interest generated by our ageLOC products and TRA weight management products.
 The number of executive and active distributors in South Korea increased 3% and 14%, respectively, compared to the prior year.
-We launched our ageLOC R2 in South Korea in January and currently plan to introduce our ageLOC Galvanic Body Spa and related products through a limited-time offering in the fourth quarter of 2012.
-We have seen a slowing in our growth rate in this market, which we believe is due to a couple of factors.
-First, our product launch schedule was moved up earlier than in prior years, with the primary introduction of our ageLOC R2 taking place last October in connection with our convention rather than in January, which we believe will have a slight negative impact on comparisons to the prior year due to this timing difference.
+We launched our ageLOC R^2 in South Korea in January and currently plan to introduce our ageLOC R^2 in South Korea in January and currently plan to introduce our ageLOC R^2 in South Korea in January and currently plan to introduce our ageLOC R^2 in South Korea in January and currently plan to introduce our ageLOC R^2 in South Korea in January and currently plan to introduce our ageLOC R^2 in South Korea in January and currently plan to introduce our ageLOC R^2 taking place last October in connection with our convention rather than in January, which we believe will have a slight negative impact on comparisons to the prior year due to this timing difference.
 In addition, we are subject to a statutory cap of 35% on commissions in this market.
 As it appeared we could exceed this cap based on the trending of our commissions in this market, we have made minor adjustments to the commissionable value of our products to ensure our payout remains in line with the regulatory requirements.